We’re Friends of Guéoul

 When one looks at a lifetime of events, all the coincidences and serendipities take shape.
 Time reveals that circumstances could never have turned out any other way.

-In 1990, Judy Beggs (Executive Director) shut down her life in Colorado, and her law practice of 16 years, to join the Peace Corps.
+In 1990, founder Judy Beggs shut down her life in Colorado, and her law practice of 16 years, to join the Peace Corps.
 Her assignment brought her to Guéoul, where she joined the family of Fatou Sylla, grandmother of six grandchildren.

 Over her two-year assignment, Judy grew close to the family while working on her Rural Health Education project and picked up Wolof and French.
 And after returning to the U.S., Judy supported a few of the family’s kids attending school.